Researchers are developing a new treatment using laser technology to progress the surface of dental implants and avert implant failure.

 At Smile Makeover of LA, we pride ourselves on being authentic and caring towards our patients, guiding them through their journey with us.

-So, our team of professional dentists, deliver excellence in dental care.
+So, our team of professional dentists, delivers excellence in dental care.
 Call us at 818-578-2334 to book your appointment with Dr. Sahakyan.
 Visit us today!